 As a basis for this work, in 2021 and early 2022, we conducted a study to provide us with a clearer picture of the impact of the pandemic on young people’s SRHR.
 The data was published in a series of reports presenting the findings of the study, carried out by and among youth in five Balkan countries.
 The reports, available for download below, document young people’s SRH needs and experiences and the perspectives of healthcare providers and other relevant stakeholders on these needs.
 They also capture the latter’s needs as they deliver services, information and education to young people, building on their experience of COVID-19.

-And they have carried out a series of interviews among their peers to share stories in young people's own words of how the pandemic affected their access to SRHR, and what their vision is for a more youth-friendly future that listens to the younger generations and upholds their SRHR.
+Young people also carried out a series of interviews among their peers to share stories of how the pandemic affected their access to SRHR, and what their vision is for a more youth-friendly future that listens to the younger generations and upholds their SRHR.